godestalbin/bookcal/README.md

 * Implemented storage of all keys in Google secret manager

 ## Currently working on
-* Dedicated page for mobile
+* Implement booking form for more than one room

 ## Next features
 * Allow to manage more room, currently we have only one hardcoded room